devcordde/DevcordBot/README.md

 ## setup dev environment
 - copy .env.example to .env
 - enter at minimum DISCORD_TOKEN and GUILD_ID (and all you want to test)
-- start the dev database `> docker-compose up -d -f docker-compose.develop.yml`
+- start the dev database `> docker-compose -f docker-compose.develop.yml up -d`
 - enter the database information
   - DATABASE_HOST="localhost"
   - DATABASE="postgres"
   - DATABASE_USERNAME="postgres"
-  - DATABASE_PASSWORD=""
+  - DATABASE_PASSWORD="DevcordRoxx2020"
+- enable `pg_trgm` for the database
+  - enter `docker exec -it test-db bash` to access the docker image's bash shell
+  - switch the user to postgres with `su postgres`
+  - enter `psql` to access the postgres database and run `CREATE EXTENSION pg_trgm;` to install the required postgres extension pg_trgm
+  - exit the image's bash shell
+- the bot is now ready to start

 ## setup productive environment
 - copy .env.example to .env